jaksam1074/fivem-scripts-documentations/docs/jobs-creator-documentation/client/createBilling.md

 ```

 ## Where to insert the code?
-You can place it in the file `integrations/cl_integrations.lua` of the script
+You can place it in the file `integrations/cl_integrations.lua` of the script, **at the bottom of the file on new lines**